src-d/blog/content/post/100-awesome-women-in-the-open-source-community-you-should-know.md

 We identified every developer whose name we had classified as female, whose total # of commits was above 1,000, and ordered based on PageRank.
-We then manually reviewed over +1000 Github profiles to ensure that the contributions were open-source projects.
+We then manually reviewed over +1000 GitHub profiles to ensure that the contributions were open-source projects.
 We decided to allow projects from any field (besides computer science you'll find bioinformatics and astrophysics represented here) and if there was no license but it was clearly open-source we allowed it (it's debatable if we should be more strict here).

-The data set used to get to the commit count, is an analysis of the raw pack files of every public Git repository on Github until 21st April 2016.
-Often the counts of commits will differ from the Github profiles which seem to use a different method.
+The data set used to get to the commit count, is an analysis of the raw pack files of every public Git repository on GitHub until 21st April 2016.
+Often the counts of commits will differ from the GitHub profiles which seem to use a different method.

-We would like to make it very clear that metrics such as PageRank, stars and followers on Github are pure vanity metrics.
+We would like to make it very clear that metrics such as PageRank, stars and followers on GitHub are pure vanity metrics.
 We used PageRank because we like that it shows the community aspect of whom you've worked with and on what projects but over time we'll be releasing better metrics that focus on quality & impact.
 As a developer today you should not be coding to get stars on GitHub.